 From the heatmap, it appears that commercial fleets activity was reduced greatly in Argentina, Peru and neighboring Ecuador, while Brazil and Mexico were least affected.
-As noted here, Guatemala has been hit hard by the effects of the pandemic between Mar 23 - Apr 17 (20 days) and fleet activity has started to increase, overall we can see about 100% normal activity has returned since Mar 16.

 A deeper dive into Mexico - where the vehicle pool is large enough for a city-to-city comparison, Northern Mexico (Tijuana and Monterrey) are amongst the least affected prior to the partial border closure on March 20, but later see drops in activity similar to that of Mexico City, Toluca, and Guadalajara in the center of the country.Impact on transportation activity to industrial, commercial, and retail locations.